A Practical Guide for Smaller Charities

 - Charities under £10m income are not legally required to conduct a board effectiveness review

-- The Charity Governance Code recommends regular reviews as good practice
+- However – the Charity Governance Code recommends regular reviews as good practice (and we don’t disagree)

 Most charity trustees know they should review how their board is performing.
 Far fewer actually do it — and of those who do, most struggle to make the findings mean anything six months later.